-'Nimrod that established the sciences of magic and astronomy, the invention of which was subsequently attributed to (the Bactrian) Zoroaster.'249
+"Nimrod that established the sciences of magic and astronomy, the invention of which was subsequently attributed to (the Bactrian) Zoroaster."249

 As we have seen that Nimrod and the Chaldean Zoroaster are the same, the conclusions of the ancient and the modern inquirers into Chaldean antiquity entirely harmonise.
 The secret system of the Mysteries gave vast facilities for imposing on the senses of the initiated by means of the various tricks and artifices of magic.
-Notwithstanding all the care and precautions of those who conducted these initiations, enough has transpired to give us a very clear insight into their real character.
+Notwith-standing all the care and precautions of those who conducted these initiations, enough has transpired to give us a very clear insight into their real character.
 Everything was so contrived as to wind up the minds of the novices to the highest pitch of excitement, that after having surrendered themselves implicitly to the priests they might be prepared to receive anything.
-After the candidates for initiation had passed through the confessional and sworn the required oaths, 'strange and amazing objects,' says Wilkinson, cient Egyptians, vol. v. p.
-17, where Chon is called 'Sem.'
-Khon signifies 'to lament' in Chaldee, and as Shem was Khon-i.e. Priest of the Most High God, his character and peculiar circumstances as Khon 'the lamenter' would form an additional reason why he should be distinguished by that name by which the Egyptian Hercules was known.
-It is not to be overlooked that on the part of those who seek to turn sinners from the error of their ways, there is an eloquence in tears that is very impressive.
-The tears of Whitefield formed one great part of his power, and in like manner, the tears of Khon, 'the lamenting' Hercules, would aid him mightily in overcoming the Giants.
+After the candidates for initiation had passed through the confessional and sworn the required oaths, "strange and amazing objects," says Wilkinson, who seek to turn sinners from the error of their ways, there is an eloquence in tears that is very impressive.
+The tears of Whitefield formed one great part of his power, and in like manner, the tears of Khon, "the lamenting" Hercules, would aid him mightily in overcoming the Giants.